 A scheduled location time allows an external LCS Client, AF or the UE to specify a time in the future at which a current location of the UE is to be obtained.
 A scheduled location time can be used with a 5GC-MT-LR, 5GC-MO-LR or deferred 5GC-MT-LR for periodic or triggered location events.
 The location preparation phase starts when a location related request is sent by an LCS Client, AF or UE requesting a current location of the UE.
 The request includes the scheduled location time T. As part of the location preparation phase, the 5GC, and UE interact to determine suitable position methods and schedule location measurements of the UE.
 The LMF coordinates the interaction and is aware of the scheduled location time.
 The location preparation phase ends at or near to the time T and is followed by a location execution phase in which the UE location is obtained and returned to the external LCS Client, AF or the UE.

 A scheduled location time only applies when an external LCS Client, AF or the UE is aware of a specific time in the future at which the location of the UE is needed.
 A location estimate returned to an LCS Client, AF or UE for a scheduled location time can be treated by the LCS Client, AF or UE as an estimate of the location of the UE at the scheduled location time.

+To support the Scheduled Location Time in 5GC-MO-LR, the UE defers sending the request to AMF until the time remaining until the scheduled location time is within some implementation dependent threshold in order to avoid failure triggered by HTTP request timeout.

+When support the Scheduled Location Time in 5GC-MT-LR (i.e. the LCS Client/AF obtains one time UE location at Scheduled Location Time), to avoid failure triggered by HTTP request timeout, one of the following methods is applied:

+- The LCS Client or AF defers sending the request until the time remaining until the scheduled location time is within some implementation dependent threshold; or

+- Re-using the deferred 5GC-MT-LR for periodic location events procedure to realize providing one time UE location at Scheduled Location Time by, e.g. set the value of total reporting number parameter in the location request to one.

+NOTE X: which method to be used is implementation specific.